-As mentioned, lines of invariance are termed isomorphs in the case of standard Newtonian equilibrium dynamics.
-This concept was recently generalized to out-of-equilibrium Newtonian systems like that of a shear flow or an aging glass, leading to the introduction of the systemic temperature (\eq{Ts_def}); the name ``systemic isomorph'' was introduced for the lines of approximately invariant structure and dynamics of the relevant phase diagram \cite{dyr20}.
-The results of the present paper demonstrate the existence of systemic isomorphs for non-time-reversible systems like active matter.

 We end this section by checking a consequence of the above.
-It was shown in Ref. \onlinecite{V} for LJ systems that if $W_0$ is the virial at zero potential energy of a given isomorph, the following relation between the virial $W$ and the potential energy $U$ applies along the isomorph in question
+It was shown in Ref. \onlinecite{V} that for LJ systems, if $W_0$ is the virial for the state point of zero potential energy on a given isomorph, the following relation between the virial $W$ and the potential energy $U$ applies along the isomorph